Privacy Policy

 Superlative securely stores the personal information we hold in a Western United States of America Microsoft Azure data centre.

-We use the personal information we hold for the purpose of providing our services.
+We use and disclose the personal information we hold for the purpose of providing our services.

 Our subscriber database is checked when new breach data is loaded to establish if the subscriber appears in a new breach, and to send an email notification to the subscriber if required.
 These email notifications are only ever sent to subscribers who 'double' opt-in to receive notifications.
 This involves entering an email address on the notification page or domain search page, and then successfully proving control of the email address through email verification.
 The verification email contains a unique link which must be followed to confirm the subscriber opts-in.
 Anti-automation measures are in place to limit attempts to subscribe email addresses in bulk.